ganelson/inform/working_notes.md

 ## News items

+### Incremental building of kits enabled (26 June 2022)

+This is arguably a bug fix, but is not directly a fix of any currently open bug in Jira (but see closed I7-2155).
+It was always intended that inbuild and inform7 would incrementally build any kits they need in order to build Inform
+projects: that has worked up to now with the standard kits, but in many circumstances not with newly written kits, such as those intended to be used with language extensions.
+(It's complicated: some ways of using inbuild did in fact do this, but inform7 did not.)

+This is now enabled.
+On the console (or in the app's Console pane), you will now see lines like the following when a kit is being rebuilt by inform7 itself:

+	(Building FrenchLanguageKit for architecture 16)
+	(Building FrenchLanguageKit for architecture 16d)
+	(Building FrenchLanguageKit for architecture 32)
+	(Building FrenchLanguageKit for architecture 32d)

+A side-effect of all this is that the output of inbuild -graph for a project is now substantially longer.
+This is basically because a project does indeed depend on lots of source files, and the new larger graph is a truer picture than the old ones.
+But we may eventually work out more concise ways to print it.

 ### Language metadata respecified as JSON (23 June 2022)

 As has been noticed already (see e.g. Jira bug I7-2155), the new Inbuild has